simondodson/boxing/src/pages/index.md

     section_id: Intro
     component: Intro
     content: >-
-      Researchers are testing **chloroquine**, a drugs used for malaria, in the treatment of COVID-19 in the hope the this cheap medicine could treat patients.
+      Researchers are testing **chloroquine**, a drug used for malaria, in the treatment of COVID-19 in the hope the this cheap medicine could treat patients.